Michelin Bib Gourmand Burmese spot, serving bold flavors and unique dishes like crunchy pancakes & coconut noodles. Cash-only, family-run gem.

-"Highly recommended dishes include the mohinga, tea leaf salad, shan noodles, Burmese pancakes, and coconut chicken noodle soup, all noted for their authentic and bold flavors."
+"Highly recommended dishes include the mohinga, tea leaf salad, Burmese pancakes, coconut chicken noodle soup, and shan noodles."

 Important Note